gccloudone/aurora/content/en/team/standard-operating-procedures/infrastructure-and-configuration-management.en.md

 <gcds-text>Veuillez noter que ce document est actuellement en cours de développement actif et pourrait être sujet à des révisions.
 Une fois terminé, il sera entièrement traduit en français et mis à disposition dans sa version finale.</gcds-text>
 </gcds-alert>

+## Source Control

 Infrastructure-as-Code (via Terraform) and Configuration-as-Code (via ArgoCD, Helm, and/or Kustomize) repositories are the source of truth for the intended state of the Aurora platform.
-Changes outside of these repositories are only permitted:
+Access to make changes outside of these repositories is only granted to designated [Platform Administrators and Platform Developers]({{< relref "architecture/security/access-control#platform-administrator" >}}):
-- Inside Aurora platform development environments inaccessible to end-users
+- Inside Aurora platform development environments inaccessible to end-users (Platform Developers)
-- For complex after-hours maintenance, such as Kubernetes cluster upgrades with breaking changes
+- For complex after-hours maintenance, such as Kubernetes cluster upgrades with breaking changes (Platform Administrators)
-- During incidents where the repositories and/or relevant automation systems are either inaccessible or unacceptably slow
+- During incidents where the repositories and/or relevant automation systems are either inaccessible or unacceptably slow (Platform Administrators)

-In all such cases, the repositories are updated as soon as possible to reflect all changes that are intended to be kept.
+In all such cases, the repositories are updated as soon as possible to reflect all manual changes that are intended to be kept.
+Otherwise, further repository updates, as well as automated reconciliation such as ArgoCD Sync, will overwrite them.

-Helm chart and Terraform module versions are incremented using [Semantic Versioning](https://semver.org/).
+Helm chart and Terraform module versions, CI/CD pipeline versions, and the image versions of any custom-built components are incremented using [Semantic Versioning](https://semver.org/).
+When such a change is merged into a git repository, the repository is also tagged with that version.
+To facilitate staged testing and rollback, all references to other repositories are version pinned.

 Commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format and are squashed into a pull request, which is labeled according to the [Issue Naming](../issue-naming) SOP.
-For live environments, the pull request is approved by at least one other Aurora team member before merging.
+The pull request can only be merged by somebody granted write permissions to that repository, and must first be reviewed and approved by at least one other person.

+Aurora Kubernetes clusters have, at minimum, a development and a production instance, with the possibility of other instances such as testing in between.
+In all cases, infrastructure and configuration changes are deployed and validated in the development instance first, and rolled out to the production instance last.

 ## Infrastructure